alexvasseur/k8s-dualdc/README.md

 - a Docker-level script to simulate a harder `dc2` outage for Kind node containers

+We use a total of 6 worker so that we have enough worker nodes to deploy 3 pods (node) of Redis Enterprise and that DC have enough worker capacity free to trigger Redis Enterprise statefulset pod automatic recovery when appropriate.
+By default Redis Enterprise K8s scheduling will not put multiple pods on same workers nodes.

 ## TODO

 - Can't start Redis Enterprise with